.NET HELP

 The new keyword in C# is a cornerstone of object-oriented programming, enabling developers to instantiate objects, manage inheritance, and utilize generics with precision and ease.
 Through practical examples, from creating simple class instances to leveraging advanced features like anonymous types and object initializers, this guide demonstrates the versatility and power of new.

 The integration of IronPDF showcases how C# can extend its reach beyond traditional applications, allowing for the generation and manipulation of PDF files through code.
-IronPDF offers a free trial for developers to explore its features, with licenses starting at $749.
+IronPDF offers a free trial and licensing options for developers to explore its features, with licenses starting at a competitive price.